-Clinical Context: Beta-agonist for bronchospasm refractory to epinephrine.
-Relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
+Clinical Context: Albuterol is a beta-agonist for bronchospasm refractory to epinephrine.
+It relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
 Most patients (even those with no measurable increase in expiratory flow) benefit from treatment.
-Inhaled beta-agonists initially are prescribed prn.
-Frequency may be increased; institute regular schedule in patients on anticholinergic drugs who are still symptomatic.
+Inhaled beta-agonists initially are prescribed on an "as needed" basis.
+The frequency may be increased; institute a regular schedule in patients on anticholinergic drugs who are still symptomatic.

-Available as a liquid for nebulizer, metered-dose inhalers (MDI), and dry-powder inhalers.
+Albuterol is available as a liquid for nebulizer, metered-dose inhaler (MDI), and dry-powder inhaler.

-Clinical Context: Relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
+Clinical Context: Metaproterenol relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
 Most patients (even those with no measurable increase in expiratory flow) benefit from treatment.
-Inhaled beta-agonists initially are prescribed prn.
-Frequency may be increased; institute regular schedule in patients on anticholinergic drugs who are still symptomatic.
+Inhaled beta-agonists initially are prescribed on an as-needed basis.
+The frequency may be increased; institute a regular schedule in patients on anticholinergic drugs who are still symptomatic.

-Decrease muscle tone in both the small and large airways in the lungs, thereby increasing ventilation.
-Includes subcutaneous medications, beta-adrenergic agents, methylxanthines, and anticholinergics.
+Bronchodilators decrease muscle tone in both the small and large airways in the lungs, thereby increasing ventilation.
+They include subcutaneous medications, beta-adrenergic agents, methylxanthines, and anticholinergics.

-Clinical Context: Second-generation cephalosporin maintains gram-positive activity of first-generation cephalosporins; adds activity against Proteus mirabilis, Haemophilus influenzae, Escherichia coli, Klebsiella pneumoniae, and Moraxella catarrhalis.
+Clinical Context: Cefuroxime is a second-generation cephalosporin that maintains gram-positive activity of first-generation cephalosporins; it adds activity against Proteus mirabilis, Haemophilus influenzae, Escherichia coli, Klebsiella pneumoniae, and Moraxella catarrhalis.

-Condition of patient, severity of infection, and susceptibility of microorganism determine proper dose and route of administration.
+The condition of the patient, severity of the infection, and susceptibility of the microorganism determine proper dose and route of administration.

-Clinical Context: Inhalations may be tried to encourage sputum expectoration in patients with tenacious sputum and mucous plugging.
+Clinical Context: N-acetylcysteine inhalations may be tried to encourage sputum expectoration in patients with tenacious sputum and mucous plugging.

-Clinical Context: Cleaves and depolymerizes extracellular DNA and separates DNA from proteins.
+Clinical Context: Dornase alfa cleaves and depolymerizes extracellular DNA and separates DNA from proteins.
 This allows endogenous proteolytic enzymes to break down the proteins; thus, decreasing viscoelasticity and surface tension of purulent sputum.

 N -acetylcysteine is only recommended for direct instillation via fiberoptic bronchoscopy or in an intubated patient.
 Therapy with mucolytics may promote sputum removal of thick mucous plugs and, therefore, helps treat atelectasis in many patients.
 Inhaled recombinant human deoxyribonuclease is a mucolytic agent successfully used in patients with cystic fibrosis.